-Lohman hated war.
-It was one of the reasons he left Europe and he refused to serve in the Confederate army.
+Lohmann hated war.
+It was one of the reasons he left Europe and he refused to serve in the Confederate Army.
 A band of Southern sympathizers objected to this and started to hang him.
 However, some friends rescued him at gunpoint and cut the noose.

 James Hudson settled his family in the area we call Hudson's Bend in 1854.
 He owned a large property, but most of it is now under the lake.

 The Hill Country was ready for the ranchers ... and huge tracts of land often changed owners.
 I'll tell you more about that in my next story.

 This is the second in a series of articles about Lakeway area history which were published in a Greater Lakeway Residents Association publication, The Homeowners News, in 1999-2002.

 Once upon a time, about a hundred years ago, the pioneer families were not the only people who lived in our part of the Hill Country.
 Cedar choppers earned a living by making charcoal.
 The put pieces of cedar in a pit, covered it with dirt to keep out the air, and burned it for several days.
 They also cut cypress logs from the Pedernales River into shingles.
 Deer were plentiful. .. even then ... and were hunted for food and skins.

 There were only two communities at that time.
 Bee Cave was named because a swarm of bees built a huge nest which was shaped like a cave under the eave of a store owned by Carl Beck in 1870 .... near where McCoys Building Supply Store is now.

 The first telephone line from Austin came to a building where Johnson’s Trading Post is today ... near the traffic light at Route 71 and Bee Cave Road.